kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

    end="<!--example1-stage-1a-end-->"
 %}

-### Register KubeStellar Syncer on the target clusters
+### Register KubeStellar-Syncer on the target clusters

-Once KubeStellar setup is done, KubeStellar Syncer can be deployed on the target cluster easily by the following steps.
+Once KubeStellar setup is done, KubeStellar-Syncer can be deployed on the target cluster easily by the following steps.
 #### For the target cluster of `guilder`,
 {%
    include-markdown "kubestellar-syncer-subs/kubestellar-syncer-0-deploy-guilder.md"